 - Separate your academic work from your personal life by using two browsers.

 - Ensure your work is regularly backed up.

 - Create or find a comfortable writing space that offers minimal distractions and includes all the things you need (reference materials, computer, paper, pens / pencils, etc.).

 - Pay attention to when you’re working well.
 Do you focus best with some background noise, or in total quiet?
 In the early morning, or later in the day?
 Work with your preferences.

 - Identify your biggest time-wasters or distractions and have a realistic plan to deal with them.
-Prioritize the demands on your time, for example by using Covey’s time management matrix.
+Prioritize the demands on your time - we can help if you approach us through an appointment!

 - Recognize your personal signs of distress or disengagement.
 Writing, research and data analysis can be isolating and lonely.
 Many graduate students doubt their skills and the value of their work at this stage.
 Speak with someone—a counsellor, your supervisor, a friend—for encouragement or advice.